Why 8 Out of 10 Quit Learning Dance

-Promise to continue at a set date if you need a break for emergency work or family matters and don't quit because of distractions.
+Distractions and obstacles will come up but promise to continue at a specific date when you need a break for emergency work or family matters and don't quit because of distractions.

 Perfecting dance, especially partner dancing, takes time and dedication just like any new skill or habit so here are a few tips from Barry Davenport to help keep you on track in your Latin dance journey.

 8 Reasons Why You Fail at Creating New Habits